 Screenshot tools record pixels.
 When your product changes, those pixels no longer match reality.
 The tools themselves cannot detect this.
 They have no connection to your codebase, no awareness of which guides are affected by which releases.
 The only way to update a screenshot-based guide is to re-record it from scratch.

-What does DOM and CSS recording actually do differently?
+What DOM and CSS recording does differently

 That structure is stable across visual redesigns.
 When your design system changes the button color from orange to coral, the CSS selector does not change.
 The guide stays accurate, because the selector still resolves to the same element doing the same thing.
 The screenshot would be wrong.
 The selector-based recording is not.